 - Netflix – Although Netflix has a variety of foreign language films on Netflix, Netflix original TV shows can usually have their audio and subtitles changed to different languages.
 Thus, it enables you to practice you listening and reading.
 Great Netflix originals are, The Returned, Marvel’s Daredevil, Marvel’s Jessica Jones, Marco Polo, Sense8 and lots more.

-- YouTube – YouTube is a vast community of people making and uploading videos.
+- YouTube – I spend a lot of time on YouTube getting inspiration and entertainment but I also use it to improve my listening skills too.
+YouTube is a vast community of people making and uploading videos.
 Just like with websites if you search on YouTube something in the language you’re learning, you’re bound to find something that will interest you.
+For me, I usually use YouTube for style, books and cooking.

 These are all methods I used and still continue to use in order to improve my language skills.